AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-54983-company-user-uid-with-graphql-not-available-with-inactive-user.md

 <u>Expected results</u>:

-It should be possible to get the company user UID when the status was set to inactive.
+It is possible to get the company user UID when the status is set to inactive.

 <u>Actual results</u>: